-Sometimes can be useful an efficient way to verify that two arrays of objects or primitives are the same.
+Sometimes can be useful an efficient way to compare more JS arrays of objects or primitives.
 In these cases, the simple comparison operator is not enough because arrays are two different instances of objects.
-We have to compare js arrays that are lists and not simple objects.
+We have to compare JS arrays that are lists and not simple objects.

 For example the following comparison will give an erroneously wrong result: